th-we/deskflow-wiki/Build-Guide.md

 If you're still having problems running the dependencies script, you can get the packages command from `config.yml` file and run it manually.

 ## Configure

+### On Windows: Most problems

+Windows development is difficult because of environment variables and caching.
+If you have a problem, these steps first:

+1. Deleting the `build` dir
+2. Restarting your IDE or Terminal
+3. Re-installing Visual Studio Community Edition

 Problems running `cmake` in configure mode.